gnois/luaty/README.md

 ```

-The Luaty compiler uses handwritten lexer/parser, and emphasis on showing meaningful error message with line number.
+The Luaty compiler strives to show meaningful error message with line number.
 To run a Luaty source file, use
 ```
 luajit lt.lua source.lt